thariq-shanavas/Rpy-monitor/README.md

 ## Features
 A python script to render a real-time graph of temperture and CPU frequency vs time for a Raspberry Pi.
-* Lightweight and has minimal dependencies.
+* Lightweight and minimal dependencies.
 * Does not need x11 forwarding as the graph is rendered directly to the terminal.

 ## Installation